hyurl/modelar/README.md

 Now we go to the most important part of this module, the Model, this Model gives you the ability to handle data in a very easy way.
-It extends from `Query`, so has almost all the features that Query has, and other functionalities that makes data operation more easier.
+It extends from `Query`, so has almost all the features that Query has, and other functionalities that make data operation more easier.

 Since this class is the super class of all models, and every subclass must extends it, so that they could inherit its functionalities, and instantiate